 - assisting probation and parole officers with court reports and office tasks

 All volunteers are thoroughly screened and assessed before working with offenders.
 The process may include submitting an application form, having an interview(s), completing a Canadian Police Information Centre check and a reference check.
 The screening process will be completed by the local correctional institution or probation and parole office.

 Volunteer services coordinators in the ministry's institutions and probation and parole offices administer and co-ordinate volunteer activities.
 Volunteer services coordinators provide leadership in the planning and development of a volunteer service.

 They also assess the status of current volunteer programs and monitor the performance of volunteers.

-For more information on the literacy program, please visit the Ministry of Training, Colleges and Universities website.
+For more information on the literacy program, please visit the Ministry of Colleges and Universities website.

-The Ministry of Community Safety and Correctional Services is an equal opportunity organization.
+The Ministry of the Solicitor General is an equal opportunity organization.
 We will accommodate your needs under the Ontario Human Rights Code.